jamesslinger/YTDLAudio/README.md

 I've utilised my knowledge of Python with Flask and a library called Pytube to create a simple landing page with a URL input that then shows the available audio streams on a 2nd page.
 I've recently been learning how to use Bootstrap 5 so have implemented the design with that using a modal popup to confirm the download.

-Thanks for visting and please feel free to drop me a message with any questions.
+Thanks for visiting and please feel free to drop me a message with any questions.

 I'm excited to move onto the next project and continue to learn, improve and grow as a developer.